MotusWTS/motus/inst/doc/upstream_api.md

 For admin users, *all* runs are returned, regardless of batch ownership (or lack thereof).

+If a run's `done` field is zero, then later processing of data from the same receiver by the server might extend the run.
+In that case the same run might be returned by later calls to the same API, but with a different batchID; and the run's `tsEnd`, `len`, or `done` fields could change if the run were extended or known to have ended.

 ### hits for tag project ###